 However, the more economical option is to invest in an Annual National Park Pass.
 Valid for 12 months from the month of purchase, this pass covers admission to all 59 U.S. National Parks.
 At just $40 USD for the whole year, the pass practically pays for itself.

-Passes and permits can be purchased at any of the park entrance stations and visitor centers.
+Passes and permits for your Joshua Tree day trip can be purchased at any of the park entrance stations and visitor centers.

 WHERE TO GO